 - Customize the burrito with pickled jalapeños, poblano peppers, avocado slices, green chiles, or diced bell pepper.

-How to Make Chorizo Burrito
+How to Make a Chorizo Burrito

 The full recipe with measurements is in the recipe card below.